Advancing Curiosity Since 1878

 Lower School students gather information through research and develop new skills, including thinking skills and problem solving skills.
 They are encouraged to inquire and reflect on how their thinking on a topic has evolved.

 We challenge our students to extend their knowledge, refine their skills and work together to solve problems.

 Our lower school students benefit from unique approaches to building the powerful skills that lay the groundwork for a strong academic future:

-- Math in Focus - Creative, critical and inquiry-based thinking skills are the key objectives of the Math in Focus program, which follows the Singapore Math Framework.
-This framework draws is anchored by the idea that students will achieve mastery through constructing their own understanding and exploring topics in depth.
+- Math in Focus - Creative, critical, and inquiry-based thinking skills are the key objectives of the Math in Focus program, which follows the Singapore Math Framework.
+This framework draws is anchored by the idea that students will achieve mastery by constructing their own understanding and exploring topics in depth.
 A few of the key components to the program include:

-- Problem solving is a key aspect to Math in Focus, which gives students the opportunity to apply their understanding of a topic or skill in a novel situation.
-This type of problem solving engages learners to be flexible in their thinking and moves students to authentic understanding.
+- Problem-solving is a key aspect of Math in Focus, which gives students the opportunity to apply their understanding of a topic or skill in a novel situation.
+This type of problem-solving engages learners to be flexible in their thinking and moves students to authentic understanding.